Dale Bumpers: Tenure

-Bumpers was elected to the U.S. Senate four times, beginning with his huge victory over Fulbright, the veteran chairman of the United States Senate Foreign Relations Committee.
-Bumpers chaired the Senate Committee on Small Business and Entrepreneurship from 1987 until 1995, when the Republicans took control of the Senate for a dozen years following the 1994 elections.
+Bumpers was elected to the U.S. Senate four times, beginning with his huge victory over Fulbright, the veteran chairman of the Senate Foreign Relations Committee.
+Bumpers chaired the Senate Small Business and Entrepreneurship Committee from 1987 until 1995, when the Republicans took control of the Senate for a dozen years following the 1994 elections.
 Bumpers served as ranking minority member of the Senate Energy and Natural Resources Committee from 1997 until his retirement in 1999.
-In the Senate, Bumpers was known for his oratorical skills and for his prodigious respect for the Constitution of the United States.
+In the Senate, Bumpers was known for his oratorical skills and for his prodigious respect for the U.S. Constitution.
 He never supported any constitutional amendment.

 Bumpers decided not to seek the Democratic presidential nomination in 1984 and 1988, despite support from many colleagues, including Senator Paul Simon of Illinois, who ultimately also contested the 1988 nomination won by Michael Dukakis.
 Initially named as one of Walter Mondale's top potential choices for his vice presidential running mate in 1984, he took his name out of the running early in the process.

 Bumpers stated that his main reason for not running was fear of "a total disruption of the closeness my family has cherished."
 Many observers felt that Bumpers perhaps lacked the obsessive ambition required of a presidential candidate, especially one who would have started out the process with low name identification.
 Another factor often mentioned was Bumpers's key vote in killing labor law reform in 1978, a vote that angered organized labor and had clearly not been forgotten by labor leaders nearly a decade later.